Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Take the first day to explore Hvar town and its beautiful beaches.
 Start the day by visiting the Spanjola Fortress, then find some shade in the narrow alleys of Hvar old town and discover its history and imposing architecture.

-When it gets too hot it’s time to go for a swim, before ending the day with a beautiful sunset display with drink in hand at Falko beach bar.
+When it gets too hot it’s time to go for a swim at Pokojni Dol or Bonj Beach, before ending the day with a beautiful sunset display, drink in hand, at Falko beach bar.

 Spanjola Fortress